- 406,752 sq km

 Landlocked between Argentina, Brazil and Bolivia, the Republic of Paraguay is one of the least densely populated countries in South America with a relatively homogenous population of roughly 95% mestizos (of a mixed Spanish and Amerindian descent).
 Since its independence in 1811, Paraguay has experienced a series of dictatorships and high political instability and was involved in two major disputes with neighbouring states – the “War of the Triple Alliance” against Uruguay, Brazil and Argentina (1865-1870) and the “Chaco War” against Bolivia (1932-35).
 Subsequently, the military increased its intervention in politics which led to a civil war in 1947 and to a coup d’etat in 1954 after which General Alfredo Stroessner seized uninterrupted power until 1989.
 His anti-communist regime, supported by the United States, heavily suppressed its opposition leaving a “deep legacy of fear and self-censorship among Paraguayans” (Britannica Online Encyclopedia 2010) which increasingly attracted international criticism.
 The end of Stroessner’s military dictatorship brought about political liberalisation and the adoption of a new constitution in 1992 that establishes Paraguay as a constitutional republic with the president as head of state and government, a bicameral legislature and a multi-party system.
 However, with the armed forces remaining a key power, Paraguay’s democratisation process faced great political unrest and a financial crisis beginning in the late 1990s.
 In the historic elections in 2008, former bishop and leader of the Alianza Patriótica para el Cambio (APC), Fernando Lugo, emerged as Paraguay’s new president, ending 61 years of conservative rule of the Asociación Nacional Republicana (ANR), known as the ‘Partido Colorado’.

 Paraguay’s market economy has been mainly based on agriculture, informal trade with Argentina and Brazil and hydroelectric industries.
-Despite its steady growth in the beginning of the 21st century, it remains one of the poorest countries in Latin America with a “medium human development” (96/169) due to a lack of structural reforms and deficient infrastructure, political uncertainty and widespread corruption, for which Paraguay ranks 146 out of 178 countries in the Corruption Perception Index.
+Despite its steady growth in the beginning of the 21st century, it remains one of the poorest countries in Latin America with a “medium human development” (111th place in a ranking of 186 countries in 2012) due to a lack of structural reforms and deficient infrastructure, political uncertainty and widespread corruption, for which Paraguay ranks 150 out of 177 countries in the Corruption Perception Index.